-UChicago’s approximately 5,700 undergraduates comprise a community of exceptional student scholars who are eager to explore, take risks, challenge themselves intellectually, and determine the direction and focus of their own education.
-Students choose UChicago for its rigorous liberal arts curriculum, small Socratic-style seminars, and 6:1 student-faculty ratio.
+Chartered in 1890, the University of Chicago’s approximately 6,800 undergraduates comprise a community of exceptional student scholars who are eager to explore, take risks, challenge themselves intellectually, and determine the direction and focus of their own education.
+Students choose UChicago for its rigorous liberal arts curriculum, small Socratic-style seminars, and 5:1 student-faculty ratio.
 Students also prepare for challenging careers and competitive graduate schools through professional and recreational opportunities on campus and in Chicago.

 An educational ideal

 Focused on careful reading, analytical writing, and critical thinking, UChicago’s Core Curriculum is the perfect foundation for any major and all future endeavors.
 Through Core classes in the humanities, social sciences, mathematics, foreign language, natural sciences, physical sciences, biological sciences, fine arts, and civilization studies, students investigate the human experience and the natural world.
-With nearly 50 majors and 30 minors, students can double-major, create their own major, or explore interdisciplinary opportunities.
-Undergraduates choose electives from more than 3,000 courses offered in the College each year, and over 40% study abroad through more than 45 faculty-designed and taught programs.
+With over 50 majors and more than 40 minors, students can double-major, create their own major, or explore interdisciplinary opportunities.
+Our latest academic offerings include a major in Astronomy & Astrophysics, a specialization in Applied Math, and minors in Geographic Information Science, Media Arts & Design, and Renaissance Studies.

-The University sponsors a wealth of undergraduate research opportunities in programs ranging from economics and psychology to astrophysics and sociology.
-More than 150 institutes and centers provide a home for true innovation.
-The Institute for Molecular Engineering provides a unique opportunity to pursue molecular-level science in both an academic and research context.
+Undergraduates choose electives from more than 3,000 courses offered in the College each year, and over 40% study abroad through nearly 60 faculty-designed and taught programs.
+UChicago sponsors a wealth of undergraduate research opportunities in programs ranging from Economics and Psychology to Astrophysics and Sociology.
+More than 160 institutes and centers provide a home for true innovation.
+Our new Pritzker School of Molecular Engineering provides a unique opportunity to pursue molecular-level science in both an academic and research context.
 Similarly, the partnership with the Marine Biological Laboratory furthers biological research and education across the world.

-No Barriers, no loans
+No Barriers, empowered

 Undergraduates actively participate in more than 400 student organizations encompassing athletics, the arts, community service, and Greek life.
 Varsity teams compete at the NCAA Division III level in the UAA Conference.
 More than 70% of the student body participates in UChicago’s extensive intramural and club sports programs, which offer a wide range of sports such as softball and inner tube water polo.

 UChicago is also the birthplace of modern theatrical improvisation, which continues to thrive via weekly performances by student improv groups.
 Student actors, playwrights, designers, producers, directors, and technicians stage over 35 plays annually through University Theater.
 The music scene provides an equally broad array of opportunities for student involvement across many different genres.
 Daily film screenings happen at DOC Films, the nation’s oldest student-run film society.
-Additionally the Office of Multicultural Student Affairs hosts dozens of cultural groups, while the LGBTQ Resource Center offers programs and support for students.
+Additionally, the Office of Multicultural Student Affairs hosts dozens of cultural groups, while the Office of LGBTQ Student Life offers programs and support for students.

 A University of Chicago education cultivates intellectual independence that empowers individuals to excel in any pursuit.
 UChicago’s Office of Career Advancement enables students and alumni to translate their academic foundation—regardless of major or background—into professional success, providing industry-specific training, global networking connections, and opportunities to put ingenuity into practice.
 Through UChicago’s Office of Career Advancement, substantive paid internships in worldwide locations are available for UChicago students in almost any field, including arts, business, government, public policy, and the sciences.